Right Arrow

 10-12 minutes

-Video analytics transforms Single-Minute Exchange of Dies (SMED) from a manual, inconsistent practice into a data-driven system that delivers measurable results.
-By turning your existing cameras into intelligent monitoring tools, you can see what's really happening during changeovers and take action based on evidence, not assumptions.
+Video analytics evolves Single-Minute Exchange of Dies (SMED) from a manual practice into a data-driven system that delivers measurable results.
+By turning existing cameras into smart monitoring tools, you can analyze what occurs during changeovers and take action based on evidence, not assumptions.

 Understanding SMED fundamentals

-Single-Minute Exchange of Dies (SMED) is a systematic approach to reducing equipment changeover times, ideally to under ten minutes.
+Single-Minute Exchange of Dies (SMED) is a systematic approach to shortening equipment changeover times, ideally to under ten minutes.
 The methodology separates setup activities into two categories:

 • Internal tasks: Activities that must be performed while equipment is stopped